 - Customer delivery location

-- Total amount you’ll be paid for the order (including expected tip)
+- The total amount you’ll be paid for the order (including expected tip)

-- Total distance you’ll travel and estimated time to complete the order
+- The total distance you’ll travel and estimated time to complete the order

 The things you’ll really care about are the first three items – which restaurant you’ll be going to, where the customer is located, and how much you’ll make for the order.
 If the order works for you, you can click to accept the order.
 If it doesn’t, then you can decline it.